Diophantine problems in solvable groups: Diophantine problems in solvable groups

 \begin{corollary} Let $G$ be a finitely generated non-virtually abelian nilpotent group of nilpotency class $2$.
 Assume that $G'$ has rank one.
 Then the ring $\mbb Z$ is e-interpretable in $G$, and $\mc{D}(G)$ is undecidable.
 On the other hand, single equations in $G$ are decidable.
-This result applies to any generalized Heisenberg group $H_n$ with $n\geq 2$. \end{corollary} \begin{proof} The undecidability part is a particular case of the previous Proposition \ref{low commutator rank}.
-The decidability part is proved in Theorem 3 of \cite{Duchin}. \end{proof}
+This result applies in particular to any generalized Heisenberg group $H_n$ with $n\geq 1$. \end{corollary} \begin{proof} The undecidability part is a particular case of the previous Proposition \ref{low commutator rank}.
+The decidability part is a consequence of Theorem 3 of \cite{Duchin}. \end{proof}